OleHolmNielsen/ITwiki/docs/PXE_and_UEFI.rst

 Automated network installation with pxeconfig
 =============================================

+You can automate the PXE_ network booting process completely using the pxeconfig_toolkit_ written by Bas van der Vlies.
+Download the pxeconfig_toolkit_ and read the `pxeconfig installation instructions <https://gitlab.com/surfsara/pxeconfig/-/blob/master/INSTALL>`_.

 **NOTE:** We assume throughout the use of client UEFI_ booting, since the old BIOS_ booting is more or less deprecated.

-You can automate the PXE/network booting process completely using the pxeconfig_toolkit_ written by Bas van der Vlies.

-Download the pxeconfig_toolkit_ and read the `pxeconfig installation instructions <https://gitlab.com/surfsara/pxeconfig/-/blob/master/INSTALL>`_.

 Installation on EL Linux
 ----------------------------